 We thought the Breakfast Set's user interface was more pleasant than most, but it's hard to initially decipher shade settings lost it a lot of points.
-Ultimately it scored a 5 out of 10 on our ease of use test, making it an average performed in a field with scores ranging from 3 to 8.
+Ultimately it scored a 5 out of 10 on our ease of use test, making it an average performer in a field with scores ranging from 3 to 8.

 Bagel Toasting Quality